Keyvan-rh/Crunchy-DR/README.md

 ## Setup Certificate Issuer
 After Cert-Manager has been deployed, the next step used in this example is to set up a Certificate Issuer.
 The Certificate Issuer can be configured to be local to a namespace or cluster wide.
 In the examples provided here, a cluster wide issuer is created.

+## NOTE:
+   You need a service with a external IP address for DC1 and make sure the port 5432 (if you have not change the default value) is accessable from internet.
+   * Update dc1/ext-service.yaml with the IP/s of your host/worker nodes.
+   * Update dc2/postgres.yaml with the correct IP that you provided in the last step.

 ### Configure Issuer

 ```